Ogadimma01/Devops_projects/Linux-projects/Linux.md

 ![new image](Images/cdrootandhome.png)

-Syntax: $cd always takes the user back to home directory.
+Syntax: $cd - takes the user back to the previous directory. repeating the command immediately after restores the direcroy

 ![new image](Images/cdprevious.png)